How to Change Margins in Google Docs [2023]

 How to Change Margins in Google Docs (Two Ways)

 You can change margins in Google Docs in two ways.
-One is more of a freestyle editing, and the other lets you precisely choose the margin for your document.
-Check them out one after another.
+One is freestyle, and the other lets you precisely choose the margin for your document.
+Alternatively, you can try the Google Docs pageless feature if you want no margin!

 Changing Margins with the Mouse